 Hiring manager vs recruiter?
 Collaboration is the key

 While we now understand the clear roles and responsibilities of both parties, we are still not over the hiring manager vs recruiter debacle.
-Recruiters and hiring managers play different, but, complementary roles in the recruitment process.
+Recruitment manager and hiring managers play different, but, complementary roles in the recruitment process.
 When both parties understand their roles and collaborate well together, it can lead to a strong and successful relationship between recruiter and hiring manager.

 1. Conduct a thorough intake